ConstantinT/jAEk/README.md

 Parameters:
   1. Name of the used database
   2. (Deprecated) Privilege Level of the User (0 is ok)
-  3. URL of the page that contains the login form
+  3. URL of the login page with the HTML form
-  4. Data neede to login(key of the input field, value is the value that should be set)
+  4. Login data for the user login, e.g., `log` and `pwd` are the form input field names
-  5. Needed if you want to perform multiple runs with the same database
+  5. If you want to use the credentials in parallel runs of jÄk with the same database, set >1

 #### 1.2 Crawler and Attacker Configuration